raspberrypilearning/welcome-to-my-world/en/step_3.md

 Create a new `variable`{:class='block3variables'} called `scroll_x`{:class='block3variables'}.

-The following blocks will create a scrolling effect on the sprite when the mouse is moved left and right.
+The following blocks will create a scrolling effect on the sprite when the mouse is moved right and right.

 ```blocks3
 when flag clicked